Legana/AMP_pub/05_benchmark.md

 do in a completely objective fashion.
 This is because many predictors are available only through web servers, in which case the performance depends on unknown factors such as server load and configuration.
-Here we present some approximate benchmarks for the speed of ampir, ampscanner v2 and ampep based on a complete Human proteome dataset (74811 proteins).
-Performance of iamppred could not be evaluated with this dataset as we found that it was unable to handle large numbers of input sequences.
+Here we present some approximate benchmarks for the speed of `ampir`, `ampscanner v2` and `ampep` based on a complete Human proteome dataset (74,811 proteins).
+Performance of `iamppred` could not be evaluated with this dataset as we found that it was unable to handle large numbers of input sequences.